"April 24, 2012 -- Botox injections are only modestly effective for preventing migraines in the most frequent sufferers, a new research review shows.

 Topiramate treatment was associated with changes in several clinical laboratory analytes in randomized, double-blind, placebo-controlled studies.

 Topiramate treatment causes non-anion gap, hyperchloremic metabolic acidosis manifested by a decrease in serum bicarbonate and an increase in serum chloride.
-Measurement of baseline and periodic serum bicarbonate during TOPAMAX® treatment is recommended.
+Measurement of baseline and periodic serum bicarbonate during TOPAMAX® treatment is recommended [see Metabolic Acidosis].

 Patient Counseling Information

-Patients taking TOPAMAX® should be told to seek immediate medical attention if they experience blurred vision, visual disturbances, or periorbital pain [see WARNINGS AND PRECAUTIONS].
+Instruct patients taking TOPAMAX® to seek immediate medical attention if they experience blurred vision, visual disturbances, or periorbital pain [see WARNINGS AND PRECAUTIONS].

 Oligohidrosis and Hyperthermia

-Patients, especially pediatric patients, treated with TOPAMAX® should be monitored closely for evidence of decreased sweating and increased body temperature, especially in hot weather.
-Patients should be counseled to contact their healthcare professionals immediately if they develop a high or persistent fever, or decreased sweating [see WARNINGS AND PRECAUTIONS].
+Closely monitor TOPAMAX®-treated patients, especially pediatric patients, for evidence of decreased sweating and increased body temperature, especially in hot weather.
+Counsel patients to contact their healthcare professionals immediately if they develop a high or persistent fever, or decreased sweating [see WARNINGS AND PRECAUTIONS].

 Suicidal Behavior and Ideation

-Patients, their caregivers, and families should be counseled that AEDs, including TOPAMAX®, may increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior or the emergence of suicidal thoughts, or behavior or thoughts about self-harm.
-Behaviors of concern should be reported immediately to healthcare providers [see WARNINGS AND PRECAUTIONS].
+Counsel patients, their caregivers, and families that AEDs, including TOPAMAX®, may increase the risk of suicidal thoughts and behavior, and advise of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior or the emergence of suicidal thoughts, or behavior or thoughts about self-harm.
+Instruct patients to immediately report behaviors of concern to their healthcare providers [see WARNINGS AND PRECAUTIONS].

 Interference with Cognitive and Motor Performance

-Patients should be warned about the potential for somnolence, dizziness, confusion, difficulty concentrating, or visual effects and should be advised not to drive or operate machinery until they have gained sufficient experience on TOPAMAX® to gauge whether it adversely affects their mental performance, motor performance, and/or vision [see WARNINGS AND PRECAUTIONS].
+Warn patients about the potential for somnolence, dizziness, confusion, difficulty concentrating, or visual effects, and advise patients not to drive or operate machinery until they have gained sufficient experience on TOPAMAX® to gauge whether it adversely affects their mental performance, motor performance, and/or vision [see WARNINGS AND PRECAUTIONS].

 Even when taking TOPAMAX® or other anticonvulsants, some patients with epilepsy will continue to have unpredictable seizures.
-Therefore, all patients taking TOPAMAX® for epilepsy should be told to exercise appropriate caution when engaging in any activities where loss of consciousness could result in serious danger to themselves or those around them (including swimming, driving a car, climbing in high places, etc.).
+Therefore, advise all patients taking TOPAMAX® for epilepsy to exercise appropriate caution when engaging in any activities where loss of consciousness could result in serious danger to themselves or those around them (including swimming, driving a car, climbing in high places, etc.).
 Some patients with refractory epilepsy will need to avoid such activities altogether.
-Physicians should discuss the appropriate level of caution with their patients, before patients with epilepsy engage in such activities.
+Discuss the appropriate level of caution with patients, before patients with epilepsy engage in such activities.

 Hyperammonemia and Encephalopathy

-Patients, particularly those with predisposing factors, should be instructed to maintain an adequate fluid intake in order to minimize the risk of kidney stone formation [see WARNINGS AND PRECAUTIONS].
+Instruct patients, particularly those with predisposing factors, to maintain an adequate fluid intake in order to minimize the risk of kidney stone formation [see WARNINGS AND PRECAUTIONS].

 An increase in urinary bladder tumors was observed in mice given topiramate (20, 75, and 300 mg/kg) in the diet for 21 months.
 The elevated bladder tumor incidence, which was statistically significant in males and females receiving 300 mg/kg, was primarily due to the increased occurrence of a smooth muscle tumor considered histomorphologically unique to mice.
 Plasma exposures in mice receiving 300 mg/kg were approximately 0.5 to 1 times steady-state exposures measured in patients receiving topiramate monotherapy at the recommended human dose (RHD) of 400 mg, and 1.5 to 2 times steady-state topiramate exposures in patients receiving 400 mg of topiramate plus phenytoin.
 The relevance of this finding to human carcinogenic risk is uncertain.
 No evidence of carcinogenicity was seen in rats following oral administration of topiramate for 2 years at doses up to 120 mg/kg (approximately 3 times the RHD on a mg/m² basis).